rangle/ngCourse2/handout/observables/observables_array_operations.md

 Now when our `subscribe` callback gets invoked, the data it receives will be a list of JSON objects whose `id` properties are greater than or equal to 5 and whose `name` properties have been prepended with `Dr. `.

 Note the chaining function style, and the optional static typing that comes with TypeScript, that we used in this example.
-Most importantly functions like `filter` return an Observable, as in Observables beget other Observables, similarly to promises.
-In order to use `map` and `filter` in a chaining sequence we have flattened the results of our observable using `flatMap`.
-Since `filter` accepts an Observable, and not an array, we have to convert our array of JSON objects from `data.json()` to an Observable stream.
+Most importantly functions like `filter` return an `Observable`, as in `Observables` beget other `Observables`, similarly to promises.
+In order to use `map` and `filter` in a chaining sequence we have flattened the results of our `Observable` using `flatMap`.
+Since `filter` accepts an `Observable`, and not an array, we have to convert our array of JSON objects from `data.json()` to an `Observable` stream.
 This is done with `flatMap`.

-There are many other array operations you can employ in your Observables; look for them in the [RxJS API](https://github.com/Reactive-Extensions/RxJS).
+There are many other array operations you can employ in your `Observables`; look for them in the [RxJS API](https://github.com/Reactive-Extensions/RxJS).

 [rxmarbles.com](http://rxmarbles.com) is a helpful resource to understand how the operations work.